egrosdou01/blog.grosdouli.dev/blog/2025-07-24-demystifying-flux-operator-and-gitlab/sveltos-and-gitops-controllers-pt1.md

 ## My Project Structure

 I like to keep things organised.
-When I use Sveltos as the brains of operations, usually I have the below file structure in a repository.
+When I use Sveltos as the brains of operations, I usually have the following file structure in a repository.

 ```
 sveltos-resources/